axelarnetwork/axelar-core/docs/cli/axelard_start.md

       --db_dir string                                   database directory (default "data")
       --fast_sync                                       fast blockchain syncing (default true)
-      --genesis_hash bytesHex                           optional SHA-256 hash of the genesis file --grpc-only                                       Start the node in gRPC query only mode (no Tendermint process is started)
-      --grpc-web.address string                         The gRPC-Web server address to listen on (default "0.0.0.0:9091") --grpc-web.enable                                 Define if the gRPC-Web server should be enabled.
+      --genesis_hash bytesHex                           optional SHA-256 hash of the genesis file --grpc-web.address string                         The gRPC-Web server address to listen on (default "0.0.0.0:9091") --grpc-web.enable                                 Define if the gRPC-Web server should be enabled.
 (Note: gRPC must also be enabled.) (default true)
       --grpc.address string                             the gRPC server address to listen on (default "0.0.0.0:9090")